 Division of Corporations, UCC and Commissions

-NOTICE: In observance of Memorial Day, the Division of Corporations, UCC & Commissions will be closed on Monday, May 27, 2013.
+NOTICE: In observance of Patriot's Day, the Division of Corporations, UCC & Commissions will be closed on Monday, April 21, 2014.

 Special Certifications - Apostilles and Authentications

 Authentications are often called "legalizations," sometimes "incumbencies" or "certifications"; an apostille is a form of authentication appropriate to countries which have consented to be bound by the 1961 Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents.
 They are often needed in adoptions, extraditions, and certain business transactions.
 For more information on countries party to or bound to this convention, please visit the Hague Conference website, Apostille Section.